khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 **h8mail v2 has just been released** :tada:

 New features have been added to better hunt down passwords.

 In the following write-up, we'll be covering h8mail's options with examples and use-cases.
+At the end of this page, you'll find resources to find and download leaked breaches.
+At the end of the day, you'll hopefully be hunting down passwords like a pro!

 <!--more-->